Xilinx/Vitis_Accel_Examples/cpp_kernels/wide_mem_rw/details.md

 Wide Memory Read/Write (C)
 ============================

-This example demonstrates the use of `ap_uint<>` datatype which enables `xocc` to figure out the memory datawidth for the kernel to global memory transfers.
+This example demonstrates the use of `ap_uint<>` datatype which enables `V++` to figure out the memory datawidth for the kernel to global memory transfers.

  For efficient use of this bandwidth, `ap_uint<512>` is used as interface between kernels and global memory allows for maximum of 512 bits to be transferred concurrently.
 User must include `ap_int.h` to use these datatypes.